KishorAlagappan/customer-conversion-prediction-app/README.md

 ## `Results`

-Through this project, I successfully developed a client conversion prediction model with high accuracy.
+Through this project, I successfully developed a customer conversion prediction model with high accuracy.
 The XGBoost model achieved an AUROC score of 96.5%, indicating its effectiveness in classifying potential customers.
 The Random Forest model also showed promise with an AUROC score of around 96%.
 These models can accurately target potential customers and optimize marketing costs, providing valuable insights to improve marketing campaigns.

 This project enhanced my skills and ability to handle real-world datasets, build predictive models, and communicate the results effectively.